ChloeMors/WebAppSD/readme.txt

 (company, locations, participants, etc.), and labor cases that have been filed against a given corporation (company, violations, etc.)

-FEATURES CURRENTLY WORKING:
+STATUS
-- Union search by name and state
+- Homepage shows recent strikes and an interactive map
-- Strike search by state and industry
+- clicking on a state in the map will direct you to union search for that state
-- Case search by name and state
+- Union search by name, city, state, and number of members

-FEATURES NOT YET WORKING:
+- Strike search by company name, state, industry, and progress status
-- Union search by industry - we are still working to refine our data set to support this feature
+- Case search by company name, case number, state, and region

-- Home page map that allows user to click to navigate to page dedicated to a given state
+NOTES:
-    - each state page will include map, unions in the state, and companies with violations against them
+- We are using three databases.
+They are not related.